17 Popular Preschool Summer Camps in NYC

 715 Todt Hill Road

 This private school offers both half- and full-day programs for its youngest campers.
-Camp activities are housed in the early childhood classrooms, and youngsters have run of the large playground as well as time to romp on the spacious campus.
+Camp activities are housed in the early-childhood classrooms, and youngsters have the run of the large playground as well as time to romp on the spacious campus.
 All full-day campers receive swimming instruction, too.

 Find out about other cool camps for preschoolers in our Summer Camp Guide.